28left/descriptive_set_theory/models.md

 Note that $E$ does not have to be the *actual* element relation on a set (of sets), but just some binary relation so that the axioms are satisfied.

 In the meta-world, there are, of course, sets other than $M$, but that does not matter here, since al we are interested in is giving *some* universe in which our axioms hold.
 (Timothy Chow has suggested that set theory should rather be called "*universe theory*.
-He is right in the sense that what set theory does is to define such *universes of sets*, rather than what a set is.)
+He is right in the sense that what axiomatic set theory does is to define such *universes of sets*, rather than what a set is.)

 In the meta-theory, we can then follow the usual techniques to show provability or non-provability results.